lukewbecker/natural-language-processing-exercises/README.md

-# Anomaly Detection Exercises README
+# Natural Language Exercises README

 ## Purpose of Repository
-- House exercises for Clustering ML module classwork (Codeup Training Course)
+- Place for NLP module classwork (Codeup Training Course)
 - Practice exercises for better understanding and comprehension of the topic.
 - Libraries in use:
     - Python